JamesWebbTelescope/Lagersystem_Docker_uge8/README.md

 ## Docker container
 * This project is designed to be used with a Docker Container.
 To run the container, download Docker Desktop: https://www.docker.com/products/docker-desktop/
+* When you have Docker Desktop up and running, download this project as a .zip-folder
 * When you have downloaded this project:
 * * Navigate to the project folder:
     ```